Tgolb7/Portfolio/README.md

 https://github.com/Tgolb7/Portfolio/tree/main/MarioBros

 **Language:** C++<br>
 **Description:** Performs a simulation of the hit classic Super Mario Bros.
-The program takes input from a txt file to specify characteristics of the game such as grid size, number of lives, etc. and outputs the gameplay in a file, log.txt.
+The program takes input from a `txt` file to specify characteristics of the game such as grid size, number of lives, etc. and outputs the gameplay in a file, `log.txt`.
 The output file prints information about each move Mario takes.
 <br>
 **Concepts showcased:** Game design, file processing, logging, arrays, data manipulation